-Data-link layer framing an important subject in the network.
+Data-link layer framing is an important subject in the network.
 Data-link layer takes the packets from the Network Layer and encapsulates them into frames.
-If the frame size becomes too large, then the packet may be divided into small sized frames to make efficient flow control and error control.
+If the frame size becomes too large, then the packet may be divided into small-sized frames to make efficient flow control and error control.

 The frame fields